delprzemo/typescript-cheatsheet/README.md

 Types, variables and functions
 =================

-**What is Tuple type?**
+**Q: What is Tuple type?**

-Array contains  ains items with various types.
+A: Array contains  ains items with various types.
 See [types](https://github.com/delprzemo/typescript-cheatsheet#Basic-variable-types "Basic-variable-types")

-**When never type can be useful?**
+**Q: When never type can be useful?**

-Never is information that this particular part shouldn't be reachable.
+A: Never is information that this particular part shouldn't be reachable.
 For example in this code

 ```ts
 function do(): never {